Wrap yourself in color and creativity!

-The Interior Merchandising program at EMCC will provide students with the creative and technical skills leading to a rewarding career in the fields of interior design.
+The Interior Merchandising program at EMCC provides students with the creative and technical skills leading to a rewarding career in interior design.
 Successful students will receive a Certificate of Completion (CCL).

-Classes are taught by instructors who are highly qualified, currently work within the industry, and are familiar with the latest design trends.
-These professionals will lend you their personal knowledge and experience to prepare you to work in this very diverse industry that blends creativity, business and technology.
+Classes are taught by instructors who currently work within the industry, using the latest design trends.
+Professional designers share their personal knowledge and experience to prepare you to work in this very diverse industry that blends creativity, business and technology.

 Core courses include Introduction to Interior Design, Color and Design, Interior Materials, Fabrics for Interior Design, Modern and Historical Architecture, and Interior Design Drafting.

-To round-out the creative and technical core courses, your elective courses will provide an important business/merchandising perspective.
-Options include Human Relations in Business, Display and Visual Merchandising, Advertising Principles, Merchandising, and Principles of Marketing.
+To round-out the creative and technical core courses, your elective courses provide an important business/merchandising perspective.
+Students are able to delve deeper with courses like Human Relations in Business, Display and Visual Merchandising, Advertising Principles, Merchandising and Principles of Marketing.

-After achieving the Certificate of Completion (CCL) in Interior Merchandising, you will be well-prepared to begin your career path into the design industry, plus you can continue your education to obtain an associate of arts degree (AAS), or transfer to a university for a bachelor of arts (B.A.) in Interior Design.
+After completing the Certificate of Completion (CCL) in Interior Merchandising, you will be well-prepared to begin your career path into the design industry, or you can continue your education to obtain an associate of arts degree (AAS), or transfer to a university for a bachelor of arts (B.A.) in Interior Design.